Healthcare16 min read

 Discard options that are:

-• Unsafe for current patient presentation
+• Unsafe for the current patient presentation.

-• Overly broad when a focused action is available
+• Overly broad when a focused action is available.

-• Delayed when emergent risk is present
+• Delayed when emergent risk is present.

 Final 20-Minute Rule

 Reserve final minutes for flagged items and simple review of high-certainty answers.
 Do not rewrite your entire test narrative late in the exam.
+Preliminary pass/fail notification appears on screen immediately after completion.

 Career & Salary Outlook for ANCC FNP Candidates